DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/multi-arch.md

 # How to Add Heterogeneous Nodes to a Working Cluster

-This article explains how to add ARM architecture nodes with Kylin v10 sp2 operating system to an AMD architecture working cluster with CentOS 7.9 operating system.
+This page explains how to add ARM architecture nodes with Kylin v10 sp2 operating system to an AMD architecture working cluster with CentOS 7.9 operating system.

 !!! note

-    This article is only applicable to adding heterogeneous nodes to a working cluster created using the DCE 5.0 platform in offline mode, excluding connected clusters.
+    This page is only applicable to adding heterogeneous nodes to a working cluster created using the DCE 5.0 platform in offline mode, excluding connected clusters.

 ## Prerequisites